nth-chile/next-js-starter-avi/etc/notes.md

 ===================
 -how to make enabling / disabling ui state change
--how to make individual inputs into a component so i can build this rapidly (eg. landingpageform)
+-how to make individual inputs into a component so i can build this rapidly (eg. landingpageform) -how to include <!-- --> in tsx files?

 TODO
 ================